 - Uterine artery embolization: a percutaneous, radiologic procedure in which an embolic agent is injected into the uterine artery in order to block the blood supply to the fibroid(s)

 - Surgery: hysterectomy with/without bilateral salpingo-oophorectomy (definitive treatment) )

 - Iron deficiency anemia (due to heavy menstrual bleeding)

 - Fibroid torsion

 - Very rare: malignant transformation to uterine leiomyosarcoma

 We list the most important complications.
 The selection is not exhaustive.

 - Elevated concentrations of progestin and estrogen foster the growth of leiomyomas.

 - Depending on location and size:

-- Cervical leiomyoma: obstruction of the birth canal → indication for cesarean section
+- Cervical leiomyoma: obstruction of the birth canal is an indication for cesarean delivery

 - Postpartum: atonic hemorrhages